Pennine Way Complete (19 Days & 18Nights)19 Days & 18 Nights 4.6 Read 67 reviews

 John and Jan welcome you to the Hollies, a friendly and welcoming B&B in the heart of the Eden Valley.
 The Hollies, built in 1856, was extensively & tastefully modernised in 2014 for the 21st century.
 John and Jan have focused on creating a warm and relaxing atmosphere while keeping, adapting or re-instating many original Victorian features.
 Both bedrooms are on the first floor, up the sweeping Victorian staircase, and are traditionally furnished with the only fitted item being the headboard!
 They offer views of the surrounding hills and 3 acres of gardens and woods, which you are free to explore.

 This next section begins with the challenge of reaching the highest point of the Pennine Way at Cross Fell, and in total achieving over 1100m of ascent between Dufton and Alston.
-Reach the pretty village of Garrigill which breaks up the section before pushing on for another few miles along the river into attractive Alston - England's highest market town.
+Reach the pretty village of Garrigill which breaks up the section before continuing onto Hadrian’s Wall country.

 Alston House Hotel is an imposing 17th century building situated a few minutes stroll from the centre of Alston; which is one of the highest towns in the UK.
 Alston is well known for its quaint cobbled streets and lovely shops.
 Over the last two years all of their rooms have been completely refurbished with luxury bathrooms, flat-screen TVs, deep, plush carpets and high quality memory foam beds for that all important good night’s sleep.
 They are delighted to consistently be the No 1 place to eat in Alston on Trip Advisor.
 Lighter bites and delicious homemade cakes and scones are served in the house cafe, which is an ideal place to chill and take in the stunning views.